Brussels scene during European elections (AN/CC-BY-4.0: © European Union 2019 – Source: EP)

 May 22, 2019

-(AN) — The world’s first international, non-binding standards for artificial intelligence were approved by 42 nations on Wednesday as part of an effort to guide the ethical development of our increasingly mechanized world.
+The world’s first international, non-binding standards for artificial intelligence were approved by 42 nations in an effort to guide ethical development.

 World Health Assembly chambers in Geneva (AN/Eric Bridiers)